Chicken parmesan: Italy

-Aside from the melanzane alla Parmigiana, a dish using breaded eggplant slices instead of chicken, there are other similar dishes in Italy that use meat.
+Aside from parmigiana, a dish using breaded eggplant slices instead of chicken, there are other similar dishes in Italy that use meat.

-Carne pizzaiola is a dish derived from the Neapolitan tradition that features meat topped with cheese and often cooked with tomatoes, olive oil, garlic, and white wine.
+Pizzaiola is a dish derived from the Neapolitan tradition that features meat topped with cheese and often cooked with tomatoes, olive oil, garlic, and white wine.
 Beef is used most often but it can be made with chicken and pork as well.

-A similar dish using veal is known in Italian as cotoletta alla Bolognese, which excludes tomato sauce but includes melted parmesan cheese and prosciutto.
-Costolette Parmigiana is another similar veal dish, but in Italy it is generally served without sauce or cheese.
+A similar dish using veal is known in Italian as cotoletta alla bolognese, which excludes tomato sauce but includes melted Parmesan cheese and prosciutto.
+Costolette alla parmigiana is another similar veal dish, but in Italy it is generally served without sauce or cheese.

 United Kingdom

 In England, parmo is a dish originating in Middlesbrough that typically consists of fried breaded chicken or pork topped with a white béchamel sauce and cheese instead of tomato sauce.
-Parmo originated as escalope Parmesan, a derivative of chicken parmigiana.
+Parmo may have originated from a dish that was similar to escalope parmesan, a derivative of chicken parmigiana.

+Hungary

+In Hungary, a chicken or pork cutlet breaded with a mix of flour and shredded potatoes, and topped with garlic, sour cream, and cheese is called mátrai borzaska (lit. 'scruffy from Mátra') or borzas for short.

 Argentina

 In Argentina, a variation of milanesa a la napolitana is made with chicken instead of the usual beef, similar to chicken parmigiana.
-It is sometimes topped with ham, bacon, or a fried egg and is usually served with french fries.
+It is sometimes topped with ham, bacon or a fried egg and is usually served with french fries.